-Hazel Haworth takes us behind the scenes at Dementia NI so we can learn more about the difference our Empowerment Team make to local people with dementia, helping them to stay independent and live well in the community.
+Hazel Haworth, our Empowerment Lead for South & West NI, takes us behind the scenes at Dementia NI so we can learn more about the difference our Empowerment Team make to local people with dementia, helping them to stay independent and have their voices heard in the community.

 When did you start working with Dementia NI?

 I joined Dementia NI in October 2019.
 Previously, I'd been working five days a week at the Alzheimer’s Society and studying for a master’s degree in Dementia two days a week, which left no time for family.
-When I saw the role of Empowerment Officer at Dementia NI advertised, I knew it was for me!
 Everything about the organisation and role mirrored what I'd been writing about for my masters.
 After experiencing some poor examples of dementia care within care homes I’d worked in, and witnessing my own grandmother’s journey with dementia, I was determined to find a job where I could make a difference to individuals with dementia and within society.

 Can you describe your main responsibilities?